This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-These cases are complicated and require special expertise.
-The state bar association can help you find a lawyer with the right qualifications as can anyone in the disability community, including other parents and community organizations.
+These cases are complicated and require unique expertise.
+The state bar association can help you find a lawyer with the right qualifications, as can anyone in the disability community, including other parents and community organizations.

 As you search for the right Georgia cerebral palsy lawyer, take some time to interview more than one.
 You want to act quickly but also find the lawyer you feel comfortable having on your child’s side.

 Medical Malpractice in Georgia

 For instance, the statute of limitations on malpractice cases is two years from the negligent action or from when it was discovered.
 If you are unaware of this law, you may miss your chance to file a lawsuit.

-Georgia also requires that plaintiffs in these cases file an affidavit before beginning a malpractice suit.
-This is testimony from a qualified medical expert stating that your case has merit.
+Georgia also requires that plaintiffs in these cases file an affidavit before beginning a malpractice suit, meaning testimony from a qualified medical expert stating that your claim has merit.
 A lawyer can help you find the expert to do this.

 Disability Rights in Georgia

 Understanding disability rights in the state is essential as you raise a child with cerebral palsy.
-Even so it can be difficult to understand the laws and what it means for your child.
-This is why a lawyer with civil rights expertise can be helpful.
+Even so, it can be challenging to understand the laws and what it means for your child, which is why a lawyer with civil rights expertise can be helpful.